rikvanriel/kiwiclient/README.md

 Although the code has some backward compatibility with Python2 it is recommended you use Python3.

 Make sure the Python package `'numpy'` is installed.
 On many Linux distributions the command would be similar to `'apt install python3-numpy'`
+On macOS try `'pip3 install numpy'`

 ## Demo code